 India's economy grew at a four-year-low of 6.7 per cent in 2017-18.

 “India’s growth rate is expected to rise to 7.3 per cent in 2018 (2018-19) and 7.5 per cent in 2019 (2019-20).
-The projection is 0.1 and 0.3 percentage point lower for 2018 and 2019, respectively, than in the April WEO, reflecting negative effects of higher oil prices on domestic demand and faster-than-anticipated monetary policy tightening due to higher expected inflation,” the IMF
+The projection is 0.1 and 0.3 percentage point lower for 2018 and 2019, respectively, than in the April WEO, reflecting negative effects of higher oil prices on domestic demand and faster-than-anticipated monetary policy tightening due to higher expected inflation,” the IMF said.

-had slightly revised downwards India’s economic growth rate for FY19, its projections are now in sync with what other agencies — the World Bank and Asian Development Bank — have predicted.
+Though the IMF had slightly revised downwards India’s economic growth rate for FY19, its projections are now in sync with what other agencies — the World Bank and Asian Development Bank — have predicted.

 It said central banks in key emerging market economies — including Argentina, Mexico, Turkey, India and Indonesia — have raised policy rates, responding to inflation and exchange rate pressures (coupled with capital flow reversals in some cases).

 The RBI had hiked the policy rate by 25 basis points in June 2018, for the first time in four and a half years, citing a major upside risk to inflation on the back of high crude oil prices.